mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/addons/helmv2-to-v3-migration/index.md

 konvoy deploy addons
 ```

-The migration of a helm release from helm v2 to helm v3 adds additional metadata to the release data structure.
+The migration of a helm release from Helm v2 to Helm v3 adds additional metadata to the release data structure.
 This additional data causes the Prometheus release data to exceed the maximum size of a ConfigMap or Secret.
 Newer versions of the Prometheus chart reduces the amount of data held in this release structure, but the conversion will fail preventing the newer Prometheus chart installation from being reached.
 Removing the oversized data from Kubernetes allows the replacement to continue.